convergencelabs/convergencelabs-com/_posts/2020-01-13-new-features-offline-support-and-connection-smoothing.md

 ---
 layout: post
 title: "New Features: Offline Support and Connection Smoothing"
-description: "We go into some detail one our new offline support.
+description: "Here we go into more detail about our new offline and reconnection features.
 Why did we build them?
-What did we aim to support?
-How did we go about it?
-Where are we going next?"
+What sort of use cases did we aim to support?
+And what's next?"
-date: 2020-01-10 10:21:01 -0700
+date: 2020-01-13 11:35:01 -0700
 categories: [convergence]
 featured_image: /assets/images/blog/plug.png
 author: